 Adventure introduced the idea of movable objects (represented by visible icons) that could be picked up by the player (using a joystick) and moved from place to place in the game world.
 It was also one of the first video games to allow the player to explore a large multi-screen game world.
-As the first action-adventure game, it inspired the current genre of action-adventure video games, including Legend of Zelda, the Ultima series, and many others.
+As the first action-adventure game, it founded the genre of action-adventure video games, including Legend of Zelda, and many others.
 Adventure also contained the first Easter Egg (hidden surprise) in a video game, which in this case was the author's signature hidden in a secret room.

 of the Adventure game world (30 KB).